 4. Blends Well With Other Foods

 You are not limited in how you prepare oatmeal for your baby.
-You can mix fruits, vegetables and other foods to it to make it more flavorful and exciting for your baby to enjoy.
+You can mix fruits, vegetables and other foods into it to make it more flavorful and exciting for your baby to enjoy.
 You can also use it to help with the introduction of other new solids.
+We love this organic baby oatmeal, easily mixed with breast milk, formula, or water for a gentle transition to solids.

 5. Promotes Health